CPVprogrammer/update-synology-index/README.md

        update-synoindex.sh

 Example of config file:
-for only mkv in the last hour for the user transmission in the path /volume1/video/movies recursive
+for only mkv in the last hour for the user transmission with log directory /volume1/video/movies/ in the path /volume1/video/movies recursive

 #extensions